-These are the sixth statutory accounts to be prepared under the arrangements introduced under the Police Reform and Social Responsibility Act 2011.
+The accounts are prepared in-line with the statutory arrangements introduced under the Police Reform and Social Responsibility Act 2011.

 Under the provisions of the Act, the Commissioner and Chief Constable are created as two separate corporation soles.
 For financial reporting purposes, the Chief Constable is a subsidiary of the Commissioner by virtue of the powers the Commissioner has to govern the financial and operating policies of the Chief Constable.